Ololoron/alx-pre_course/README.md

 My first readme
-I will update on github
+I will update on github anyday anytime.